alan-turing-institute/data-safe-haven/docs/tutorial/deployment_tutorials/how-to-deploy-shm.md

       + Click `Add`
       + Click `Close`
       + Repeat for the same dialog with `https://aadcdn.msftauth.net`
     + If you receive an error box `We can't sign you in.
-Javascript is required to sign you in.
-Do you want to continue running scripts on this page`
+Javascript is required to sign you in....` and then in the Script Error: ` Do you want to continue running scripts on this page`
       + Click `Yes`
       + Close the dialog by clicking `X`
     + Enter the global administrator password if prompted